-Sheathed thermocouples differ from conventional thermocouples in their smaller construction and their ability to be bent.
+Sheathed thermocouples differ from conventional thermocouples in their smaller construction and their flexibility.
 Due to this feature, sheathed thermocouples can also be used in places that are difficult to access.

 In our extensive range of sheathed thermocouples, you can find a suitable version for every application.

-The specifications for the use of sheathed thermocouples refer to versions with direct contact with the medium.
+The information on the use of sheathed thermocouples refers to versions with direct contact to the medium.

 We recommend that you clarify the temperature range, accuracy classes and dimensions of these "noble" PtRh-Pt (platinum/rhodium-platinum) mineral-insulated thermocouples with your responsible contact person.